Cupola furnace: Operation

 To begin a production run, called a 'cupola campaign', the furnace is filled with layers of coke and ignited with torches.
 Some smaller cupolas may be ignited with wood to start the coke burning.
 When the coke is ignited, air is introduced to the coke bed through ports in the sides called tuyeres.
 Wood, charcoal, or biomass may also be used as fuel for the cupola's fire.
 Flammable gases also can be added to air and blown through the tuyere section of the furnace to add fuel to the fire.

 When the coke is very hot, solid pieces of metal are charged into the furnace through an opening in the top.
 The metal is alternated with additional layers of fresh coke.
 Limestone is added to act as a flux.
 As the heat rises within the stack the metal is melted.
 It drips down through the coke bed to collect in a pool at the bottom, just above the bottom doors.
-During the melting process a thermodynamic reaction takes place between the fuel and the blast air.
+During the melting process a chemical reaction takes place between the fuel, the blast air, and the metal.
 The carbon in the coke combines with the oxygen in the air to form carbon monoxide.
 The carbon monoxide further burns to form carbon dioxide.
 Some of the carbon is picked up by the falling droplets of molten metal which raises the carbon content of the iron.
-Silicon carbide and ferromanganese briquettes may also be added to the charge materials.
-The silicon carbide dissociates and carbon and silicon enters into the molten metal.
-Likewise, the ferromanganese melts and is combined into the pool of liquid iron in the 'well' at the bottom of the cupola.
-Additions to the molten iron such as ferromanganese, ferrosilicon, silicon carbide and other alloying agents are used to alter the molten iron to conform to the needs of the castings at hand.
+Silicon carbide, ferromanganese, ferrosilicon, or other alloying agents, often in the form of briquettes, may be added to the charge materials.
+Silicon carbide dissociates and carbon and silicon enters into the molten metal.
+Likewise, ferromanganese melts and is combined into the pool of liquid iron in the 'well' at the bottom of the cupola.

 Pea-sized raw ore of metals such as iron, copper, lead, and even those containing precious metals can be melted in the cupola or blast furnace.
 Vannoccio Biringuccio describes how to separate metals and slag by pouring the melted ore contents from the furnace into a small pool then peeling off layers of slag or metal from the top as they cool into a solid.